thephez/dash-docs/_includes/helpers/summaries.md

 {% assign summary_generate="mines blocks immediately (before the RPC call returns)." %}
 {% assign summary_generateToAddress="mines blocks immediately to a specified address." %}
 {% assign summary_getAccount="returns the name of the account associated with the given address." %}
-{% assign summary_getAccountAddress="returns the current Bitcoin address for receiving payments to this account.
+{% assign summary_getAccountAddress="returns the current Dash address for receiving payments to this account.
 If the account doesn't exist, it creates both the account and a new address for receiving payment.
 Once a payment has been received to an address, future calls to this RPC for the same account will return a different address." %}
 {% assign summary_getAddedNodeInfo="returns information about the given added node, or all added nodes (except onetry nodes).
 Only nodes which have been manually added using the `addnode` RPC will have their information displayed." %}
 {% assign summary_getAddressBalance="returns the balance for address(es)." %}
 {% assign summary_getAddressDeltas="returns all changes for an address." %}